microchip-pic-avr-examples/matlab-dspic33a-curiosity-i2cexample-mpu9250/README.md

     <img alt="Microchip Logo." src="images/microchip_logo_black_red.png">
 </picture>

-# MATLAB/Simulink Model for I2C Peripheral Example: Curiosity Platform Development Board, dsPIC33AK128MC106 Curiosity GP DIM and MPU9250
+# MATLAB/Simulink Model for I2C Peripheral Example: Roll and Pitch Angles Esitimation using Curiosity Platform Development Board, dsPIC33AK128MC106 Curiosity GP DIM and MPU9250

 ## 1. INTRODUCTION

 This document describes the setup requirements for demonstration of I2C communication on the hardware platform [EV74H48A](https://www.microchip.com/en-us/development-tool/EV74H48A) "Curiosity Platform Development Board" and [EV02G02A](https://www.microchip.com/en-us/development-tool/EV02G02A) "dsPIC33AK128MC106 General Purpose Dual In-Line Module (DIM)" using MPU9250 sensor on the MPU 9DOF Click Board.</p>

 MPU-9250 is a multi-chip module (MCM) with 9-axis MotionTracking device that combines a 3-axis gyroscope, 3-axis accelerometer, 3-axis magnetometer and a Digital Motion Processor™ (DMP).
+This example exclusively uses 3-axis gyroscope, and the 3-axis accelerometer to estimate the roll and pitch angles.

 ## 2. SUGGESTED DEMONSTRATION REQUIREMENTS